 - MAINTAINING YOUR PLOT

 - All plots must be kept weeded and maintained year round.
-Gardeners are responsible for weeding their own plots and the south and east adjacent pathways.
-If you are on the edge then you maintain the north and west pathways as well.
+Gardeners are responsible for weeding their own plots and the south and east adjacent pathways as well as the corner areas.
+If you are on the edge, then you maintain the north and west pathways as well.

 - Owners of plots on the perimeter of the garden near a fruit tree/brambles are required to water the tree/bush closest to your plot.
 This counts toward your required participation hours.

 - All gardeners are expected to address diseased/infested plants IMMEDIATELY.
 If the problem cannot be contained with organic gardening methods, the diseased or infested plant(s) should be bagged and removed from the garden.
 DO NOT USE THE TRASH BINS IN THE PARK.
 Diseased/infested plants should NEVER be placed in compost.

 - Pathways around plots should be kept neat, weed free, and clear of all debris and tools for the safety of all gardeners and the beauty of the garden.